Chat with us

 Maltese Rock Centaury

-The critically-endangered Maltese Rock Centaury is a flowering plant which is most commonly found on the cliffs of the Maltese archipelago.
+The critically endangered Maltese Rock Centaury is a flowering plant that is most commonly found on the cliffs of the Maltese archipelago.
 Its flower is wispy and a bright shade of purple.
 The rock centaury, which is known as a Widnet il-Bahar in Maltese, is Malta’s national plant.
-Due to its dwindling presence on Maltese cliffs it can now be found cultivated in places such as roundabouts.
+Due to its dwindling presence on Maltese cliffs, it can now be found cultivated in places such as roundabouts.

 Maltese Everlasting

 This plant is also one which is present on cliffs.
-It is believed to be extinct in Malta, however it is found relatively frequently in Gozo.
+It is believed to be extinct in Malta.
+However, it is found relatively frequently in Gozo.
 In fact, its Maltese name is Sempreviva ta’ G?awdex.
-The plant forms a bush which grows to about a metre high, with whitish leaves which protect it from heavy wind exposure on cliff-faces, as well as summer droughts.
+The plant forms a bush that grows to about a metre high, with whitish leaves that protect it from heavy wind exposure on cliff faces, as well as summer droughts.
 It is also critically endangered.